mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ## Filters and summary

-The drop-down lists at the top of the dashboard page filter total runs by your personal Workspace, the Organizations you have access to, and time range.
+The drop-down lists at the top of the dashboard page filter total runs by your personal workspace, the organizations you have access to, and time range.

 Below the filters, a summary of total runs is shown by status.